mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to jump to the next error, press F8
 * to jump to the previous error, press shift-F8

+## ESLint extension

+* runs ESLint on JavaScript files
+* uses version of ESLint in current project directory or global version if not found in project
+* will use project .estingrc.json file if found

 ## Explorer